Posted on January 9th, 2021 by Zane Cagle

-A new documentary movie “Hot Coffee” has the potential to become very controversial and popular in St. Louis, Missouri.
-It is a documentary that premiered at Sundance Film Festival this winter.
-The film sheds light on the true events of McDonald’s hot coffee law suit as well as several other families’ lives that have been changed due to tort reform.
-The movie and many articles since the McDonald’s lawsuit discuss the amount of money corporations have spent on putting the “right spin” to stories to make the law suits seem frivolous and attorneys seem like opportunists.
+The documentary movie “Hot Coffee” became very controversial and popular in St. Louis, Missouri.
+The film sheds light on the true events of the McDonald’s hot coffee lawsuit and several other families’ lives that have been changed due to tort reform.
+Since the McDonald’s lawsuit, the movie and many articles discuss the amount of money corporations have spent on putting the “right spin” to stories to make the lawsuits seem frivolous, and attorneys seem like opportunists.
 However, there are many facts of the McDonald’s hot coffee case that never made the David Letterman list even though the case topic did.
 Facts:

-- A 79 year old woman suffered severe burns over 16% of her body and spent 8 days in the hospital and underwent very painful procedures to remove layers of dead skin and several skin graft operations.
+- A 79-year-old woman suffered severe burns over 16% of her body, spent eight days in the hospital, and underwent very painful procedures to remove layers of dead skin and several skin graft operations.
 She never fully recovered.

-These are just some of points of evidence in the McDonald’s hot coffee lawsuit, yet they were not publicized like the concept of “silliness” and “frivolousness” that were re-enforced by comics and late night television hosts.
+These are just some of the points of evidence in the McDonald’s hot coffee lawsuit, yet they were not publicized like the concept of “silliness” and “frivolousness” that was re-enforced by comics and late-night television hosts.

 Why was there such a gross miscommunication of the facts?
 Why was the elderly woman projected as filing a frivolous suit?
-After the accident, the woman offered to settle her claim for $20,000 to just cover her medical bills, however, McDonald’s refused.
-While the ultimate settlement was a confidential settlement, the jury originally awarded the woman $200,000 in compensatory damages, but the sum was reduced to $160,000 because it was ascertained that she was 20% at fault.
-The jury award her $2.7 million in punitive damages which totaled about two days of McDonald coffee sales.
+After the accident, the woman offered to settle her claim for $20,000 just to cover her medical bills.
+However, McDonald’s refused.
+While the ultimate settlement was confidential, the jury originally awarded the woman $200,000 in compensatory damages, but the sum was reduced to $160,000 because it was ascertained that she was 20% at fault.
+The jury awards her $2.7 million in punitive damages, which totaled about two days of McDonald’s coffee sales.
 The judge then reduced the $2.7 million to $480,000.
-Rather than go through an appeal, the parties reached a confidential settlement with a non-disclosed settlement amount according to Case Reviews.
+Rather than go through an appeal, the parties reached a confidential settlement with a non-disclosed settlement amount, according to Case Reviews.

-Certainly, if the woman burned by McDonald’s hot coffee was your loved one, you would want an avenue to regain medical bills and suffering.
+Certainly, if the woman burned by McDonald’s hot coffee were your loved one, you would want an avenue to regain medical bills and suffering.

 This author will be watching “Hot Coffee” when it premiers to see the evidence portrayed.
 Tort reform is not advantageous to the victims of accidents, only big business.
 Businesses should be liable for faulty products or mislabeling of product use.
-Product liability is not as evident as say a car crash and not as common, rather it is not portrayed in the news other than an occasional recall announcement.
-It seems to take a tragedy such as the McDonald’s coffee case to generate media coverage and then, one has to wonder about objectivity.
+Product liability is not as evident as a car crash and not as common; rather, it is not portrayed in the news other than an occasional recall announcement.
+It seems to take a tragedy such as the McDonald’s coffee case to generate media coverage, and then, one has to wonder about objectivity.